objetos/objects2/source.md

 ## Inheritance
 What is?

-> Is when an object or class B is based on another object or class A
+> Is when an object or class B is based on another object or class A.

+Also referred to as a [is-a relationship](https://en.wikipedia.org/wiki/Is-a) <!-- .element: class="fragment" data-fragment-index="1"-->

 V: